-Simple headaches can be relieved by using paracetamol tablets.
-Acetazolamide 125-250mg twice daily may provide a useful prophylaxis against acute altitude sickness.
-Persistent headaches, nausea, vomiting and breathlessness should never be ignored.
-In these cases it is advisable to descend 300 metres immediately and rest for at least twenty-four hours to see if the symptoms subside.
-If symptoms persist you should continue to descend.
+To treat the sickness, headaches can be relieved by using analgesics eg paracetamol.
+Acetazolomide at 125-250mg twice daily may provide a useful prevention against acute altitude sickness.
+In the case of persistent symptoms e.g. headaches, nausea etc. it is advisable to descend 300 metres immediately.
+If the symptoms fail to subside you should continue to descend.